ogcio/life-events/documentation/docs/processes.md

 1. Reviewers should provide constructive feedback and approve changes only when they meet project standards.
 2. Address feedback and make necessary adjustments.
 Re-request reviews if needed.
-3. A conversation is considered resolved once comment has been discussed and changes has been committed if necessary.
-Both the comment author and the PR creator can resolve a conversation.
-Ideally we want all the conversations to be resolved before approving a PR.
+3. A conversation is ideally initiated by person A (the reviewer) and addressed by person B (usually the PR author).
+Once the comment is addressed, person B re-requests a review from person A. Person A then reviews, closes the conversation, and approves the PR.
+If the PR is already approved and the comment is not blocking, the conversation can be resolved by the person who opened the PR.
+However, this should only be a guideline and good sense always applies.
+There are cases where, even if the PR is not approved, it just makes sense to resolve it, especially if the conversation is about a small fix that has already been addressed.
+This approach prevents the process from becoming too time-consuming for everyone.
 4. Once approved, the pull request can be merged by the PR author or any other developer

 ### Merging Guidelines